AdobeDocs/experience-platform.de-DE/help/rtcdp/privacy/data-governance-overview.md

 ## Nächste Schritte

-Nach der Vorstellung der wichtigsten Data Governance-Funktionen in der Echtzeit-Kundendatenplattform und deren Aktivierung durch Experience Platform lesen Sie nun die [Data Governance-Dokumentation für Adobe Experience Platform](../../data-governance/home.md).
-Die Dokumentation bietet einen Überblick über wesentliche Data Governance-Konzepte sowie schrittweise Workflows zum Verwalten von Datennutzungsbezeichnungen und -richtlinien.
+Now that you have been introduced to the key [!DNL Data Governance] features on Real-time CDP and how [!DNL Experience Platform] enables them, please continue to the [documentation for Data Governance on Adobe Experience Platform](../../data-governance/home.md).
+The documentation provides overviews of essential [!DNL Data Governance] concepts, as well as step-by-step workflows for managing data usage labels and policies.

-Das folgende Video bietet einen Überblick über die Datenverwaltung in CDP in Echtzeit, einschließlich der Verwendung von Anwendungsfällen für das Marketing an Zielen und Workflows für verschiedene Szenarien:
+Das folgende Video bietet einen Überblick über [!DNL Data Governance] die CDP in Echtzeit, einschließlich der Verwendung von Marketing-Anwendungsfällen für Ziele und Workflows für verschiedene Szenarien:

 >[!VIDEO](https://video.tv.adobe.com/v/33631?quality=12&learn=on)